Exclusive economic zone of Malaysia: Illegal fishing

 There are recorded illegal fishing activities by Filipino and Vietnamese fishing boats in Malaysia's EEZ.
 Such as in 2016 they were caught and detained by the Royal Malaysian Navy.
 This is due to an increase in demand for seafood.
 There is a shrinking stock of marine life due to pollution and excessive fishing.
 Vietnamese fishermen travel further away from Vietnam due to severe water pollution by a Taiwanese steel plant in Vietnam which damaged marine life.
 On 16 August 2020, a Malaysia Maritime Enforcement Agency (MMEA) vessel had reportedly shot dead a Vietnamese fisherman and also captured the fishing vessel on which the fishermen used to conduct illegal fishing within Malaysia's rightful EEZ.
 Officials from the MMEA also confirmed that the Vietnamese fishermen attempted to aggressively ram the MMEA vessel besides throwing diesel bombs on the MMEA vessel to set it on fire.

-On 5 April 2016, Indonesian authorities destroyed 23 illegal Vietnamese and Malaysian fishing boats that were trespassing its Indonesia's EEZ.
+On 5 April 2016, Indonesian authorities destroyed 23 illegal Vietnamese and Malaysian fishing boats that were trespassing Indonesia's EEZ.

 Piracy

 There are Indonesian pirates who frequently attack Malaysian, Singaporean and Vietnamese vessels.
-They occasionally hijack such as the MT Orkim Harmony and MT Zafirah hijacking incidents.
+Among the notable incidents are the hijacking of the MT Orkim Harmony and MT Zafirah.
 Filipino pirates operate in the Sulu Sea and they can reach the South China Sea.
 This is near the Malaysian state of Sabah located on the northern portion of Borneo.